mathiasertl/django-ca/docs/source/python/models.rst

 ``django_ca.models`` - django-ca models
 #######################################

+**django-ca** uses three classes, called "models" in Django terminology, to store everything in the database.
+They are the core classes for this project, if you want to use this project programatically, you'll have to use these classes:

+* :ref:`CertificateAuthority <models-certificate-authority>` is used to store certificate authorities.
+* :ref:`Certificate <models-certificate>` is used to store certificates.
+* Finally, :ref:`Watcher <models-watcher>` stores email addresses for who should be notified if certificates expire.

-Note that both :py:class:`~django_ca.models.CertificateAuthority` and :py:class:`~django_ca.models.Certificate` inherit from :py:class:`~django_ca.models.X509CertMixin`, which provides many convenience methods.
+Note that both ``CertificateAuthority`` and ``Certificate`` inherit from :py:class:`~django_ca.models.X509CertMixin`, which provides many common convenience methods.

+.. _models-certificate-authority:

 ********************
 CertificateAuthority